MrDham/OpenTheremin_V4_with_MIDI/README.md

 6. Select "Arduino Uno" board in Tools -> Board
 7. Upload the code by clicking on the upload button.

-### First user experience with Open Theremin (MIDI software version 2.0 or higher) paired with the Surge XT software synthesizer:
+### First user experience with Open Theremin (MIDI software version 2.0 or higher) paired with the Surge XT software synthesizer
 1. Install SURGE XT from https://surge-synthesizer.github.io/ on your computer
 2. Power your theremin, ground it properly, keep default factory settings unchanged.
 3. Connect your theremin's MIDI interface to your computer (if you have a "twin DIN" to USB cable, connect MIDI IN cable to the theremin)